 Yet anxiety can also be managed better.
-Ideally, you want to make sure that you can live with your anxiety every day, and that your anxiety doesn't hold you back from achieving your goals.
+You want to get to a place where you can live with your anxiety every day, and your anxiety doesn't hold you back from achieving your goals.
 That's why anxiety management tips are so valuable.
-These tips are specifically designed to teach you to how to manage your anxiety better, so that it doesn't hold you back from being the person you want to be.

 What is the Difference Between Managing Anxiety and Curing Anxiety?

-It's here where we see the clear difference between managing anxiety and curing anxiety.
 Managing anxiety is when you still have anxiety, but you've learned to control it.
-Curing anxiety is when you simply do not suffer from anxiety disorders anymore.
+Curing anxiety is when you do not suffer from anxiety disorders anymore.
 You may still have anxiety when faced with an anxious situation, but you no longer suffer from anxiety attacks or live with unprompted anxiety every day.
+Curing anxiety takes time.

-Ideally, you want to cure your anxiety.
-Managing anxiety is great, but your mind and body are still struggling with it, and over time that stress can still cause you more problems, even if your anxiety is fully managed.
-But curing anxiety takes time, dedication, and smart treatment choices.
-Until you're ready to commit to an effective long term treatment that can ultimately help you prevent future anxiety, then managing anxiety is the next best thing.
+You want to cure your anxiety someday.
+Managing anxiety is great, but your mind and body are still struggling with it, and over time that stress can still cause you more problems even if your anxiety feels under control, but curing anxiety takes time, dedication, and smart treatment choices.
+Until you're ready to commit to an effective long-term treatment that can ultimately help you prevent future anxiety, managing anxiety is the next best thing.

 The Truth About Anxiety Management

-The most important thing to realize about anxiety management is that, even though there are many techniques to help you manage your anxiety, your own mental coping skill is still your strongest tool.
-Everyone - no matter how much anxiety you experience - has that coping skill inside them.
-It's like a muscle, and you can train it to help you overcome anxiety and reduce its effects on you.
+The most important thing to realize about anxiety management is that, even though there are many techniques to help you manage your anxiety, your mental coping skill is still your strongest tool.
+Everyone - no matter how much anxiety they experience - has that coping skill inside them.
+It's like a muscle, and you can train it to help you overcome anxiety and reduce its effects.